HeikoKramer/linux/linux_notes.md

 Using vb is actually quite simple.
 This [YouTube video](https://youtu.be/D1dVhDYAv9E) gives a good overview. <br>
 I'm using some Mac OS applications which are kind of mandatory for me.
 So my first virtualbox project was to set up a virtual mac. <br>
 This [tutorial to run a mac on virtualbox](https://blog.victormendonca.com/2020/04/17/how-to-install-macos-catalina-in-virtual-box/) worked well for me. <br>
-The tutorial's script comes with a nice little otion menue and finalises the setup of the virtual mac:
+The tutorial's script comes with a nice little otion menue and finalises the setup of the virtual mac: <br>

 ```sh
 #!/bin/bash